Bølling–Allerød Interstadial: East European Plain

 Periglacial loess-steppe environments prevailed across the East European Plain, but climates improved slightly during several brief interstadials and began to warm significantly after the beginning of the Late Glacial Maximum.
 Pollen profiles for this time indicate a pine-birch woodland interspersed with the steppe in the deglaciated northern plain, birch-pine forest with some broadleaf trees in the central region, and steppe in the south.
 The pattern reflects the reemergence of a marked zonation of biomes with the decline of glacial conditions.
 Human site occupation density was most prevalent in the Crimea region and increased as early as around 16,000 years ago.
 Reoccupation of northern territories of the East European Plain did not occur until 13,000 years ago.
-Settlement of the central portion of the East European Plain had significantly reduced during a period of maximum cold around 21,000 to 17,000 years ago.

-Overall, little archaeological evidence suggests major shifting settlement pattern during this time on the East European plain.
-That is unlike what was occurring in Western Europe, where Magdalenian industry producers were rapidly repopulating much of Europe.
-Evidence of this can be found as far east at Kunda sites (about 10,000 years ago, throughout the Baltics, where tanged point and other tool making traditions reminiscent of the northwestern European Magdalenian persist).

 Generally, lithic technology is dominated by blade production and typical Upper Paleolithic tool forms such as burins and backed blades (the most persistent).
-Kostenki archaeological sites of multiple occupation layers persist from the Last Glacial Maximum and into the Late Glacial Maximum on the eastern edge of the Central Russian Upland, along the Don River.
+Kostenki archaeological sites of multiple occupation layers persist from the Last Glacial Maximum on the eastern edge of the Central Russian Upland, along the Don River.
 Epigravettian archaeological sites, similar to Eastern Gravettian sites, are common in the southwest, central, and southern regions of the East European Plain about 17,000 to 10,000 years BP and are also present in the Crimea and Northern Caucasus.